Cisco Secure Workload

 As a starting point, when considering DLP, there are a couple of best practices to follow.
 First, you must “train” a DLP to understand sensitive data and what is not.
 Especially with DLP, you should have it in monitoring-only mode and not be aggressive and block.
 You want to understand what is happening before you start to block.

-Sometimes, you want to understand more about data and data I.D. and where it moves.
-Second, a DLP cannot inspect encrypted traffic; if they do, check the performance hit.
+Sometimes, you want to understand more about data and data ID and where it moves.
+Second, a DLP cannot inspect encrypted traffic; if it does, check the performance hit.
 Third, some cloud SDKs and APIs may encrypt portions of data and traffic, which will interfere with the success of a DLP implementation.

-With Cisco Umbrella, as a best practice, you can start with the pre-built identifiers and create custom dictionaries to monitor your organization’s specific keywords and phrases.
-Then, you can create specific rules based on users, groups, devices, and locations you want to watch data for.
+As a best practice with Cisco Umbrella, you can start with the pre-built identifiers and create custom dictionaries to monitor your organization’s specific keywords and phrases.
+Then, you can create specific rules based on users, groups, devices, and locations for which you want to watch data.
 Finally, you can choose which destination and apps you like to monitor; many organizations choose only to monitor when creating DLP rules and then enable block over time.

 Consider the following recommendations when starting a project that consists of CASB functionality.
 First, discover sanctioned and unsanctioned cloud services and then access the cloud risk based on cloud service categories.
 This includes all cloud services and cloud plug-ins.
 Once this information has been gained, it can be measured, along with risk.
 This can then be compared to the organization’s risk tolerance.